-Eight states charge based on the number of beds or patients: North Carolina, \$20.36 per non-Medicare patient-day; Utah, \$8.46 per patient-day; South Carolina, \$8.50 per patient-day; Florida, \$14.23 per resident-day; Louisiana, up to \$30 per occupied bed-day; Ohio, \$18.07 per bed-day (\$18.02 beginning July 1, 2016); Wisconsin, \$910 per licensed bed per month; and Minnesota, \$3,679 per licensed bed per year.
+Eight states charge based on the number of beds or patients: North Carolina, \$20.36 per non-Medicare patient-day; Utah, \$8.45 per patient-day; South Carolina, \$8.50 per patient-day; Florida, \$14.23 per resident-day; Louisiana, up to \$30 per occupied bed-day; Ohio, \$18.02 per bed-day; Wisconsin, \$910 per licensed bed per month; and Minnesota, \$3,679 per licensed bed per year.
 Arkansas' fee is set by its Department of Human Services, and must be enough to collect a total equal to 6% of gross receipts of all intermediate-care facilities for the developmentally disabled in the state.
 North Dakota's rate is set by its Department of Human Services; total collections may not exceed 1.5% of gross revenues of all such facilities in the state in the preceding year.
 The rates in Colorado, Connecticut, Florida, Idaho, Kentucky, Mississippi, Pennsylvania, Texas, and Utah are set by state agencies within federal limitations.

 At least 14 states tax HMOs and similar organizations.
 Arizona collects 2% of premium revenues from managed-care organizations.
+California collects a set amount per each enrollee of an HMO; the amount varies based on the size of the HMO and the number of Medicaid enrollees.
 Kansas charges 5.9% of all non-Medicare premiums collected by an HMO that has a state Medicaid managed-care contract.
 Kentucky collects 2% of gross revenue for HMO services, and 5.5% of gross revenue for Medicaid managed-care organization services.
+Louisiana charges \$550 per \$10,000 of annual gross premium collected.
 Maryland collects revenues from HMOs based on their portions of all premiums written in the state.
-Beginning April 1, 2014, a 6% use tax is imposed on medical services provided by Medicaid HMOs in Michigan; Michigan also collects 0.75% of paid claims of an insurer, HMO, or prepaid health plan.
+Michigan collects 1% of paid claims of an insurer, HMO, or prepaid health plan.
 Minnesota collects a surcharge of 0.6% of total premium revenues on HMOs and Community Integrated Service Networks.
 New Jersey charges 2% of net written premiums collected by HMOs.
 New Mexico collects 3.003% of gross premiums and of membership and policy fees, plus 1% of gross health insurance premiums and related membership and policy fees.
 North Carolina collects 1.9% of an HMO's gross premiums.
 Ohio charges managed-care organizations a 5.75% sales tax.
 Pennsylvania collects 5.9% of gross receipts from a Medicaid managed-care contract.
 Rhode Island charges 2% of gross premiums on insurance contracts of nonprofit hospitals, medical services corporations, HMOs, and nonprofit dental service corporations.
 Tennessee collects 6% of an HMO's gross collections from enrollees.
 Texas charges 0.875% of the first \$450,000 of an HMO's gross revenues, and 1.75% of the remainder.